-The following charts provide information on the expected composition of our Board if the current nominees are elected at the 2021 Annual Meeting.
-Ethnic diversity refers to an underrepresented minority which the Company defines as an individual who self-identifies in one or more of the following groups: Black or African American, Hispanic or Latinx, Asian, Native American or Alaska Native, Native Hawaiian or Pacific Islander or two or more races or ethnicities.
-One member of Cavco's Board identifies as ethnically diverse.
+The following charts provide information on the current composition of our Board.
+Ethnic diversity refers to an underrepresented minority which the Company defines as an individual who self-identifies in one or more of the following groups: African American or Black, Alaskan Native or Native American, Asian, Hispanic or Latinx, Native Hawaiian or Pacific Islander, or two or more races or ethnicities.
+Currently, one member of Cavco's Board identifies as ethnically diverse.